Buffer Solution

 How to Calculate pH of Buffer Solution [2-4]

-To calculate the pH of an acidic or basic buffer solution Henderson-Hasselbalch equation is used.
+To calculate the pH of an acidic or basic buffer solution, the Henderson-Hasselbalch equation is used.

 A weak acid dissociates as follows: